Touhou Project: Windows games

 The sixth game in the series and the first on Windows was released on August 11, 2002, at Comiket 62.
 It marked a dramatic graphical improvement from the PC-98 games, and the game's music and sounds used synthesized PCM and MIDI instead of FM synthesis.
 It introduces the "Spell Card" system, in which bosses fire danmaku patterns in a specific sequence as their health is depleted, with a health bar and unique name for each attack appearing on screen as it is used.
 For comparison, in the PC-98 games, boss characters would have a select few danmaku patterns that they would switch between at random.

 A peaceful summer in Gensokyo is interrupted when an ominous scarlet mist blocks out the sun.
 As either the shrine maiden Reimu Hakurei or the magician Marisa Kirisame, the player must infiltrate the Scarlet Devil Mansion (紅魔館 Koumakan) and confront the mysterious Scarlet Devil that lives within.
 The game features the debut of Sakuya Izayoi, who would become a playable character in several sequels.

-Several features from the PC-98 era were re-introduced in Embodiment of Scarlet Devil, which set a standard for the later Windows installments.
-At the start of a game, the player must choose an attack style, which affects their character's weapon type and Spell Card bomb.
+Several gameplay elements from the PC-98 era were revived in Embodiment of Scarlet Devil, helping to establish a foundation that later Windows titles in the series would follow.
+One key feature is the selection of an attack style at the beginning of each game.
+This choice directly influences the character's shot type—determining how their primary weapon behaves—as well as the nature and function of their Spell Card bomb, which serves as a powerful, screen-clearing ability in critical situations.
 A limited number of these "bombs" are provided as a method of escaping from difficult situations by dealing heavy damage to enemies, cancelling enemy bullets, and collecting all items on the screen.
 A notable feature added in this game and present in future main entries is Focused Fire mode, which allows the player to slow their movement and focus their shots when activated.
 The game features six increasingly difficult stages, with the boss of each stage being preceded by a less powerful "midboss".
 Playing on Easy difficulty causes the game to prematurely end after Stage 5, and completing the game after using a "continue" results in a bad ending.
 Once a good ending has been achieved on Normal or higher difficulty, the player unlocks a bonus "Extra Stage", which features the game's final boss battle.

+On September 10, 2026, a remake of Embodiment of Scarlet Devil was released under the title Touhou Koumakyou: New Classic ~ The Embodiment of Scarlet Devil.
+It was developed by Team Shanghai Alice Reprise, a new development team helmed by ZUN to develop remakes of early Touhou titles.
+It is available on Steam, Nintendo Switch and Switch 2, and PlayStation 5.
+It is available in 11 different languages, making it the first time any mainline Touhou title has been localised outside of Japan.